 In order to achieve FCSA Accreditation, applicants are independently assessed against our published standards.
 The process requires applicants to provide documentary evidence of how they adhere to each and every standard.
 In addition to the paperwork element, assessors conduct in-depth interview with the applicant business to interview their staff, test scenarios, undertake random checks, listen to on-boarding calls and assess that all policies and procedures are being implemented in practice.

 FCSA will select assessors for the accreditation compliance check process from the list below.
 Should there be a conflict of interest or impartiality, the Assessor will not be eligible to assess that applicant.
 All FCSA Code assessors are either appropriately qualified tax professionals or solicitors and have at least five years of demonstrable experience of specialising in the freelance sector.

 All applications require the completion of the Mandatory Code of Compliance and therefore both financial and legal assessors are required.
 The services you offer defines which other compliance codes you will be asked to complete.
 The cost of the application is the same whichever assessors you select.
 Upon payment to FCSA of the invoice, FCSA will ask the chosen assessor to commence the review.

 The review involves a 3 stage review process:

-Once all their queries have been answered, your assessors will report their findings to FCSA.
+Once all their queries have been answered, your assessors will report their findings to FCSA, who will then make the final decision, based on the evidence supplied.
 You will be informed of the outcome as soon as possible thereafter.